 If you don't speak English, we have interpreter services to answer questions you have about our plan.
-To get an interpreter, call us at 1-833-522-3767 (TTY: 711), 24 hours a day, 7 days a week, including holidays.
+To get an interpreter, call Member Services.
 This is a free service to you.
-You can get member material for free in other languages, like Arabic, Armenian, Cambodian (Khmer), Chinese, Farsi, Korean, Russian, Spanish, Tagalog, and Vietnamese.
+You can get member material for free in other languages, like Arabic, Armenian, Chinese, Farsi, Khmer, Korean, Russian, Spanish, Tagalog and Vietnamese.
 We can also give you information in large print, braille, or audio.